TRIQS/triqs/doc/installation/ubuntu.rst

 C++ compiler [developers only]
 ---------------------------------

-The default compiler on  Ubuntu 14.04LTS is gcc 4.8.1, which compiles TRIQS properly in C++11 mode.
+The default compiler on  Ubuntu 14.04LTS is gcc 4.8.1, which compiles TRIQS in C++11 mode only.

-This is sufficient for most users.
+This is sufficient for a basic usage of the library.

-Developers however should rather use a C++14 compiler since :
+More advanced users, in particular developers, however should rather use a C++14 compiler since:

 * it leads to better error messages in many cases in C++ (due to the triqs/clef library to be precise).